Act of 18 June 1965 no. 4

 (Road Traffic Act)

-(The Road Traffic Act)
+(The Norwegian Road Traffic Act)

 Ministry of Transport.

-Amended by Acts 21 June 1968 no. 5, 19 June 1969 no. 54, 19 June 1970 no. 65, 25 May 1973 no. 26, 13 June 1975 no. 48, 8 June 1979 no. 38, 13 June 1980 no. 42, 13 March 1981 no. 6, 10 April 1981 no. 8, 12 April 1985 no. 18, 21 June 1985 no. 82, 12 June 1987 no. 64, 24 June 1988 no. 66, 8 July 1988 no. 70, 4 July 1991 no. 49, 26 June 1992 no. 86, 8 January 1993 no. 20, 11 June 1993 no. 83, 28 April 1994 no. 9, 23 June 1995 no. 35, 23 June 1995 no. 40, 16 January 1998 no. 8, 17 December 1999 no. 98, 22 September 2000 no. 79, 8 June 2001 no. 30, 15 June 2001 no. 86, 14 June 2002 no. 20, 21 June 2002 no. 39, 21 June 2002 no. 40, 30 August 2002 no. 67, 20 June 2003 no. 45, 20 June 2003 no. 50, 4 July 2003 no. 77, 29 August 2003 no. 87, 19 December 2003 no. 133, 18 June 2004 no. 40, 3 June 2005 no. 36, 17 June 2005 no. 67, 17 June 2005 no. 90, 5 May 2006 no. 13, [26 January 2007 no. 3], 25 May 2007 no. 17, 29 June 2007 no. 84, 25 April 2008 no. 12, 19 June 2009 no. 103, 19 June 2009 no. 109, 17 December 2010 no. 91, 25 February 2011 no. 6, 25 November 2011 no. 45, 22 June 2012 no. 59, 11 January 2013 no. 3, 24 May 2013 no. 21, 21 June 2013 no. 82, 21 June 2013 no. 103, 6 February 2015 no. 8, 17 April 2015 no. 19, 19 June 2015 no. 65, 4 September 2015 no. 90, 3 June 2016 no. 20, 17 June 2016 no. 76, 16 June 2017 no. 75, 21 June 2017 no. 102, 20 April 2018 no. 13, 4 May 2018 no. 16, 14 December 2018 no. 96, 11 January 2019 no. 1, 29 March 2019 no. 10, 21 June 2019 no. 68, 20 December 2019 no. 87, 6 March 2020 no. 2, 3 April 2020 no. 18, 18 December 2020 no. 160, 7 May 2021 no. 34, 11 June 2021 no. 88, 17 June 2022 no. 71, 22 June 2022 no. 84, 9 June 2023 no. 33, 20 December 2023 no. 110, 20 December 2023 no. 116.
+Amended by laws of 21 June 1968 no. 5, 19 June 1969 no. 54, 19 June 1970 no. 65, 25 May 1973 no. 26, 13 June 1975 no. 48, 8 June 1979 no. 38, 13 June 1980 no. 42, 13 March 1981 no. 6, 10 April 1981 no. 8, 12 April 1985 no. 18, 21 June 1985 no. 82, 12 June 1987 no. 64, 24 June 1988 no. 66, 8 July 1988 no. 70, 4 July 1991 no. 49, 26 June 1992 no. 86, 8 January 1993 no. 20, 11 June 1993 no. 83, 28 April 1994 no. 9, 23 June 1995 no. 35, 23 June 1995 no. 40, 16 January 1998 no. 8, 17 December 1999 no. 98, 22 September 2000 no. 79, 8 June 2001 no. 30, 15 June 2001 no. 86, 14 June 2002 no. 20, 21 June 2002 no. 39, 21 June 2002 no. 40, 30 August 2002 no. 67, 20 June 2003 no. 45, 20 June 2003 no. 50, 4 July 2003 no. 77, 29 August 2003 no. 87, 19 December 2003 no. 133, 18 June 2004 no. 40, 3 June 2005 no. 36, 17 June 2005 no. 67, 17 June 2005 no. 90, 5 May 2006 no. 13, [26 January 2007 no. 3], 25 May 2007 no. 17, 29 June 2007 no. 84, 25 April 2008 no. 12, 19 June 2009 no. 103, 19 June 2009 no. 109, 17 December 2010 no. 91, 25 February 2011 no. 6, 25 November 2011 no. 45, 22 June 2012 no. 59, 11 January 2013 no. 3, 24 May 2013 no. 21, 21 June 2013 no. 82, 21 June 2013 no. 103, 6 February 2015 no. 8, 17 April 2015 no. 19, 19 June 2015 no. 65, 4 September 2015 no. 90, 3 June 2016 no. 20, 17 June 2016 no. 76, 16 June 2017 no. 75, 21 June 2017 no. 102, 20 April 2018 no. 13, 4 May 2018 no. 16, 14 December 2018 no. 96, 11 January 2019 no. 1, 29 March 2019 no. 10, 21 June 2019 no. 68, 20 December 2019 no. 87, 6 March 2020 no. 2, 3 April 2020 no. 18, 18 December 2020 no. 160, 7 May 2021 no. 34, 11 June 2021 no. 88, 17 June 2022 no. 71, 22 June 2022 no. 84, 9 June 2023 no. 33, 20 December 2023 no. 110, 20 December 2023 no. 116, 6 December 2024 no. 74, 25 April 2025 no. 12.

 HISTORY OF AMENDMENTS (LAST 30)